 Ice cider is a specialty of the Canadian province of Quebec and is the cider version of ice wine, as it is made from the juice of frozen apples.
 These apples are picked at the end of January and are then pressed and fermented, a process that takes months.
 Alcohol is between 7% and 13%.
 They have intriguing flavors of spiced apple, honey and custard.
 Most are still, but some have a light effervescence.
 Enjoy on their own or with vanilla ice cream.

-By entering by form, you agree to abide by the terms of our competition rules and usage policy: http://trade.tastings.com/info/policy
+By Registering your Brand, you agree to abide by the terms of our competition rules and usage policy: http://trade.tastings.com/info/policy

-Enclose $150 per Cider.
+The Registration fee is $150 per Cider.
 We accept credit card, check or wire transfer payment.
-Checks should be payable to Tastings.com.
-Wire transfers: Contact: email@example.com.
+Checks should be made payable to Tastings.com.
+For wire transfer details: Contact: firstname.lastname@example.org.
 Foreign wires require $30 fee payable in US Dollars.
 Any related shipping charges will be charged to credit card on file.
 Results will not be released until full payment is received.

-A copy of your results will be both postal mailed and emailed to the entrant.
-All reviews are published on individual product pages on Tastings.com up to 3 years.
+A copy of your results will be emailed to you.
+All reviews are published on individual product pages on Tastings.com for 3 years.
 Your entry agreement allows the right to feature the review on Tastings social media.
 Your package will contain free Point-Of-Sale and options to buy printed stickers and shelf-talkers.
 An option to license the Tastings logo for print, digital or TV media is also included.